 Note: If you were studying overseas (for example, on Exchange) or taking a Leave of Absence during the previous half-year period, consideration of your request to overload will be based on your most recent half-year period of study at the University of Melbourne (using the conditions listed above).

 Applications for overloading will only be considered for the forthcoming semester after results have been finalised for the current semester.

 If you want to take extra subjects that will take you beyond the maximum points for your course, this is called 'over-enrolling'.
-This is different to 'overloading', which is undertaking extra points in a specific study period.
+This is different to 'overloading', which is undertaking extra points during a specific study period.

 How do I apply to overload or over-enrol?

-If you are confident you meet the eligibility requirements to overload or over-enrol, you can apply via the Enrolment Variation Form.
+If you are confident that you meet the eligibility requirements to overload or over-enrol, you can apply via the Enrolment Variation Form.
 Students applying to over-enrol should also complete the request to over-enrol form explaining why they must study further subjects to meet the requirements of their course.
-The completed form should then be attached to an Enrolment Variation form.
+The completed form should then be attached to an Enrolment Variation request.
 All applications are assessed on an individual basis.